-In 1923, at the age of 65, Henry Stuart from Nampa, Idaho was diagnosed with tuberculosis.
+In 1923, at the age of 65, Henry Stuart from Nampa, Idaho, was diagnosed with tuberculosis.
 They still called it “consumption” in those days, and the typical advice from doctors was to move to a better climate.

 Told at the time that he only had a few months left, Stuart wanted a simple life, where he could live on his own terms.
-His little Alabama home was just that–but for a whole lot longer than a few months.
+His little Alabama home supplied just that, but for a whole lot longer than a few months.
 Stuart lived another 22 years, and although he began in isolation, his hut became famous.
 He kept a visitor’s log, which grew to display 1,200 names.
 Shortly before his death, Stuart sold his holdings and returned to Oregon, where he passed away in 1946 at the age of 88.

 During the last years of his life, the “Hermit of Montrose” became a fixture in the community, teaching and inspiring many on the Eastern Shore of Mobile Bay.

 In 2005 Stuart was once again an inspiration, this time for a fact-based novel called “The Poet of Tolstoy Park” by Sonny Brewer.
 He was also a minor character in Brewer’s later novel, “A Sound Like Thunder”.
 Today Tolstoy Park is no longer the ten-acre sanctuary it was, surrounded instead by a small cluster of offices and a parking lot.
 It is, however, on the National Register of Historic Places, so the little hut is there to stay, where you can visit and imagine the truly simple life.

 Know Before You Go